dot0ris/madcamp_week1/README.md

-MADCAMP_week1
+Ssshiit!
 =============
-This is basic android app including tab structures, with [@imsj114](https://github.com/imsj114)
+This is a basic android app including tab structures, with [@imsj114](https://github.com/imsj114)

 Configure
 ---------
-There are 3 tabs in app, each has different roles.
+There are 3 tabs in app, and each have different roles.

 1. Contact list tab

 2. Image gallery tab

-3. ???
+3. Public toilet tab

+# Features

-## 1. Contact list tab
+## 1. Contact List

+-  Get contacts informations from the phone.

-## 2. Image gallery tab
+## 2. Image Gallery

+-
+- Can take a picture and save it.

-## 3. ???
+## 3. Public Toilet Map